DelineaXPM/CentrifyCLI/README.md

 # centrifycli

+# End of Life

+> ***NOTE***
+> This repo is no longer supported.
+> This is still available under the licensing terms, but is not being actively developed or updated any further.

 Centrify REST API Command Line Tool

 Centrify CLI (ccli), built with .Net 6.0, provides a command line interface to the Centrify REST API.
 Features include: